 3. Suspension is open within reason.
 Coil overs, modified knuckles, all these things are fine.
 Changing subframes and engineering crazy stuff is not.

 4. Fenders may be modified or replaced.

-8. Bolt in or weld in cages are mandatory, but must have door bars on both sides.
+8. Bolt in or weld in cages are mandatory, but must have welded in door bars on both sides.
 Cages must be full cages with front down bars, rear down bars, and main hoop.
 Cusco style bolt in cages are acceptable.
 Tech inspector may use his discretion when approving cages and design, and if you have any questions please contact Aaron Losey on Facebook. https://www.facebook.com/aaron.losey.7 However, full weld in Proam spec cages are preferred as they are safer and you can one day drive the car in Proam if you wish.

 9. Stock seat belts are acceptable, and if you have harnesses, you MUST have a proper harness bar built into the cage.
 Harnesses that connect anywhere but a proper harness bar are not allowed.